 Right now you may be thinking, “If immigration policy takes so long to implement, then how does President Trump make so many changes seemingly overnight?”

 The answer is that some policy changes — even dramatic ones — don’t go through the full regulatory process we just took pains to outline for you.
 For example:

 The travel ban: Congress long ago granted unusually broad authority to the President to ban entire classes of people from entering the United States on national security grounds, just by issuing an executive order.
 That’s how it was possible (however controversial) to block some people from entering the United States while they were still in planes.

-Asylum: Just today, the Trump administration acted to make it much harder for people crossing the U.S./Mexico border illegally to be granted asylum.
+Asylum: The Trump administration acted to make it much harder for people crossing the U.S./Mexico border illegally to be granted asylum.
 This did require a new regulation, but the administration skipped to the last step using an “Interim Final Rule” — think of this as an emergency measure with no draft version and no public comments.
-This is an extraordinary move that will certainly be challenged in court.
+This was an extraordinary move that was certain to be challenged in court.